 Customer Service Defined

 According to extensive research, customers expect certain basic amenities.
-As staff goes, the most important elements are:
+As far as staff goes, the most important elements to convey are:

 The business itself should offer:

 According to research, most customers don't follow through on the sale because of a perceived attitude or indifference toward them by the owner, manager or employees.
 Clear, caring communication will put a positive spin on the customer service experience: